loveCiForever/Setting-up-Sublime-Text/README.md

   ![image](https://github.com/loveCiForever/Setting-up-Sublime-Text-for-Competitive-Progaming-C-/assets/107240800/dd55a742-2e2a-4e85-b421-d9a21a5f08ed)

-* Step 5: Save this build file system as "CPP_CP.sublime-build"
+* Step 5: Create a new Build System File and save it as "CPP_CP.sublime-build"

 		{
 			    "cmd": ["g++.exe", "-std=c++17", "${file}",